McInnis was the representative for Colorado’s 3rd congressional district and was a Republican. He served from 1993 to 2004.

-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McInnis is shown as a purple triangle. (analysis methodology)
+McInnis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-McInnis was the primary sponsor of 6 bills that were enacted:
+McInnis was the primary sponsor of 12 bills that were enacted.
+The most recent include:

 - H.R.
 5051 (108th): To designate the facility of the United States Postal Service located at 1001 Williams Street in Ignacio, Colorado, as the “Leonard C. Burch Post Office Building”.

 - H.R.
 1904 (108th): Healthy Forests Restoration Act of 2003

 - H.R.
 1484 (108th): Southern Ute and Colorado Intergovernmental Agreement Implementation Act of 2003